particle-iot/docs/src/content/reference/device-os/firmware.md

   delay(200);
 }
 ```

+Each variable retrieval uses one Data Operation from your monthly or yearly quota.
+Setting the variable does not use Data Operations.

 Up to 20 cloud variables may be registered and each variable name is limited to a maximum of 12 characters (_prior to 0.8.0_), 64 characters (_since 0.8.0_).